llinjupt/pymindmap/README.md

 You can convert svg file to other formation with command:

 `$ convert  -colorspace RGB -density 200 -quality 50 sample.yaml.svg sample.jpg`

+If you want to output Chinese characters or more beautiful mind map, maybe you need to install new fonts, with linux just put them into /usr/share/fonts/.